-Distribution: Occurring chiefly east of the Cascades in Washington; British Columbia south to California.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; southern British Columbia to California.

 Conservation Status: Not of concern